drobotun/gostcrypto/docs/source/api/gostsignature/gostsignature.rst

 .. rubric:: **Exceptions:**

-- ValueError('unsupported signature mode') - in case of unsupported signature mode.
+- GOSTSignatureError('unsupported signature mode') - in case of unsupported signature mode.
-- ValueError('invalid parameters of the elliptic curve') - if the elliptic curve parameters are incorrect.
+- GOSTSignatureError('invalid parameters of the elliptic curve') - if the elliptic curve parameters are incorrect.

 *****

+Classes
+"""""""

 GOST34102012
-""""""""""""
+''''''''''''

 Сlass that implements processes for creating and verifying an electronic digital signature with GOST 34.10-2012.